STEVE INSKEEP, Host:

-Mr. RICK MICHAELS (Frame Store Owner): I just thought, well, why not just jump off a bridge there and just try it on my own?
+RICK MICHAELS: I just thought, well, why not just jump off a bridge there and just try it on my own?
 I didn't think I had much to lose.

 GOLD: Rick and his long-time partner, Phyllis DeMaurizi, opened a new frame store and gallery in Richmond, Virginia.
 The walls are covered in frames of every sort, and in the back a workshop where Rick cuts his frames and glass.

 GOLD: Even in a weak economy, the customers are flooding in.
 When I visited them recently, Rick and Phyllis were in the midst of trying to buy health insurance.
 At just 54, Rick suffers from degenerative arthritis and he badly needed a hip replacement.
 Phyllis explained that his insurance from his previous job was about to expire and finding a new plan isn't easy.